11 Best Natural Dog Foods for Every Age and Size

 Best for small dogs: Royal Canin Veterinary Diet Hydrolyzed Protein Small Breed Dry Dog Food

 Pint-sized pups might not eat all that much, but what they do eat should be packed with all sorts of nutritious goodness.
-This is why Stephanie Sheen, DVM, a veterinarian with Fuzzy pet insurance, is a big fan of Royal Canin.
+This is why Stephanie Sheen, DVM, a veterinarian with Fuzzy pet telehealth, is a big fan of Royal Canin.
 Not only is their kibble incredibly nutrient-dense to support high energy levels, but it also promotes good digestive health.
 Also?
 Your pup is going to love it.
 “I find that picky small dogs like Royal Canin Kibble,” she says.

 - For dogs under 22 pounds